Habits of a Successful Price Action Forex Trader

-The Habits and Daily Routine of a Successful Price Action Forex Trader
+The Habits and Routine of a Successful Price Action Trader

-The first task in the daily routine of a price action trader is to know what times during the day you will be analyzing the market.
+The first task in developing a daily trading routine is to know what times during the day you will be analyzing the market.
 You will obviously need to work around other responsibilities such as your current job and your family duties.
 If you find that the only time you have for checking the market is an hour before you go to bed, than you must work with that time period.
-The most ideal times to analyze the market are around 4-5pm EST, which is the New York closing, and then around 1-2am EST, which is just prior to the European opening.
-Now if you can’t stay up until 1 or 2am EST, that’s ok, just make sure you analyze the market at the same time each day.
+The best times to analyze the market are around 4-5pm EST (New York time), which is the New York closing, and then around 1-2am EST, which is just prior to the European opening.
+Now if you can’t stay up until 1 or 2am EST, that’s OK, just make sure you analyze the market at the same time each day.

 Once you have decided on the time period you have available for market analysis you then will need to decide on how much time you want to devote to scanning for price action trade setups and(or) for monitoring any previous open positions you may have.
 Limiting your screen time to a specific time allotment is very important to your mindset and hence trading success.
-Trading off the daily charts is the most stress free and yet profitable time frame to trade off of.
+Trading off the daily charts is the best time frame to trade because it filters out the “noise” of the lower time frames while also providing you with some high-quality trade setups to trade each week.
 Once you become skilled in price action analysis you can scan each currency pair that you trade during your given time period each day.
 If there is no setup than you move on to the next pair, if you find no setups in any pairs than you are done for the day!
-Any further analysis beyond this will only hurt your chances at Forex trading success.
-You will start to over analyze the market and dig up reasons to enter a trade; I promise you this will cause you to lose money over time.
+Any further analysis beyond this point will only hurt your chances at Forex trading success.
+You will start to over-analyze the market and dig up reasons to enter a trade and enter low-probability trades; I promise you this will cause you to lose money over time.

 Keeping a daily trading journal is important for a number of reasons, but not for the reasons you might be expecting.
 Many trading books and other educational sources will mention trading journals briefly and say that you should write down the parameters of each trade you take so that you can analyze what you did right and what you did wrong.
 While there is some value in recording this information I feel that it misses the point.
 Forex trading success is almost entirely dependent on how well you manage your emotions.
 The real value that a daily trading journal can provide to you is feedback on how you are feeling each day about your trading activity as well as feedback on your day to day emotional state.